Melly appointed by governor to Clallam Superior Court bench

 His term begins Jan.
 2.

-“Chris has longtime roots in Clallam County and extensive experience in the courtroom,” Inslee said late this afternoon in a prepared statement.
+“Chris has longtime roots in Clallam County and extensive experience in the courtroom,” Inslee said in a prepared statement.

 “He has the intelligence, independence, and compassion that I look for in the men and women I appoint to serve as judges.
 I know Chris will now be an outstanding addition to the Superior Court bench.